-The cathedral costs a few euros to enter.
-In Corona times it may be better to buy the tickets online in advance on this German-language website
+The cathedral costs a few euros to enter, it may be better to buy the tickets online in advance on this website

 On the large square in front of the cathedral there are other interesting buildings such as the Palacio Episcopa (picture above) or the College of Theatre and Dance.
 There is also the tourist information of Murcia, whose staff are very helpful.
 In order to find the other sights described below, it is best to ask for a free city map.

 >>> Tickets for the Alhambra should be bought in advance because of the large crowds: >>> Link to the ticket website

 The central street in the old part of Murcia is the pedestrian zone Via Traperia, which starts directly behind the cathedral.
 Here is one of the most visited sights of the city, the Casino of Murcia.
 It is not a casino, but a traditional club of the rich inhabitants of Murcia.
 You can go in for free and see the noble rooms like the reading room of the library or the dance hall.
 The huge chandeliers in the casino are well known.